 What got us to the place where the culture is driven by these hollow aims?
 The blame lies with the dominant worldview.
 This is the legacy of the Abrahamic tree which dominates most of our modern culture.
 These systems start programming at an early age.
 They have perfected groupthink manipulation which effectively overrides logic and reason.
 In this system, people must suppress questions and feelings of doubt.
 However, its worldwide reach makes nearly impossible to avoid its effects.
 So, do what you can within your sphere of influence.
 Speak up and plant facts, but be safe.

 There are situations where it’s best to guard your words and emotions.
-Be mindful of the social implications of being honest.
+Moreover, become mindful of the social implications of being honest.
 Sometimes it is prudent not to express your true emotions.
 Don’t take unnecessary risks.
 If the situation makes it prudent to mask opinions or emotions then give yourself time to decompress and express afterward.
 It’s good to have a friend with whom you can be honest and express your true feelings.

 Thanks for reading this article.
 We hope it provides some food for thought.
-You can find more mind opening topics on our blog.
+You can find more mind-opening topics on our blog.
 Also, please take a few minutes to learn about our mission at the “about” tab.
 If you have questions about spiritual exploration, then click on the frequently asked questions tab FAQ.

 Our blended learning process at the core of our mission.
 This makes it possible for people to learn several techniques at the same time.
 And, it aligns perfectly with the phases of the Hero’s Journey.
 This is the term Joseph Campbell uses to describe the universal pattern of consciousness development.

 In addition, if this inner quest is of interest check out the virtual learning sessions link.
 It mirrors the curriculum in our face-to-face workshops.
 And, please consider donating to support our mission of providing these ancient spiritual development tools.